FabricationsHQ - Muirsically Speaking

 He also watched a lot of 49ers games with me and became a fan of the team, becoming quite the expert on many of the players, what a play-action pass was and when best to run a naked bootleg.

-This article may be predominately red and gold within its black and white text, but it has as much to do with the bond between supporter and his or her chosen team as it does the 49ers.
+This article may be predominately red and gold within its black and silver text (quite the irony if you know your Bay Area football), but it has as much to do with the bond between supporter and his or her chosen team as it does the 49ers.
 There is therefore no place for the names of the great players past and present, favourite games, or the significant highs and lows.

 That would be better suited for discussion with other like-minded supporters, fan forums or Bay Area football journalists.